I created this Flat Iron Steak Salad with Yogurt Dressing since I’m trying to eat in a smart and wholesome way.

 - Reduce heat to medium and boil for 10 minutes until reduced and thickened.

-- Place saucepan in freezer to cool.
+- Place saucepan in the freezer to cool.
 (Marinade should be room temperature or cooler.)

 - In a blender or food processor combine cucumber, Greek yogurt, sea salt, and marinade.
 Process until cucumber is liquefied and ingredients are thoroughly combined.